Ultima Online Goes to Reddit

 Imagine if it had been UO, not Everquest that ended up being the most popular MMO of late 90’s.
 I guess it ultimately was a very close call.
 Perhaps then we’d “have to” endure a tiresome UO clone after another.
 As opposed to tiresome EQ/WoW clone after another.
 It sounds like an alternate reality with finer time sinks.

-The trade-off came as the computer and console game market grew to unfathomable heights, dominating the entertainment landscape in the 21st century and eventually forcing the UO team (long devoid of Garriott’s guiding hand) to adapt to modern expectations.
+The trade-off came as the computer and console game market grew to unfathomable heights, even reaching the spin bonuses industry, dominating the entertainment landscape in the 21st century and eventually forcing the UO team (long devoid of Garriott’s guiding hand) to adapt to modern expectations.

 Ultima Online is the only MMORPG which deserves the name: You could do anything.
 You could build any item you’ve seen (including Playerhouses, Cities… all of it).
 You just could open a bar and be a bartender, or you could open a Leatherworksshop… It was the wothy online sequel zu the last true ultima: Ultima VII.
 It’s a shame it became more and more WoW/Diablo styled the past years.